 OpenStack lets users deploy virtual machines and other instances that handle different tasks for managing a cloud environment on the fly.
 It makes horizontal scaling easy, which means that tasks that benefit from running concurrently can easily serve more or fewer users on the fly by just spinning up more instances.
 For example, a mobile application that needs to communicate with a remote server might be able to divide the work of communicating with each user across many different instances, all communicating with one another but scaling quickly and easily as the application gains more users.

 And most importantly, OpenStack is open source software, which means that anyone who chooses to can access the source code, make any changes or modifications they need, and freely share these changes back out to the community at large.
 It also means that OpenStack has the benefit of thousands of developers all over the world working in tandem to develop the strongest, most robust, and most secure product that they can.

 How is OpenStack used in a cloud environment?

-The cloud is all about providing computing for end users in a remote environment, where the actual software runs as a service on reliable and scalable servers rather than on each end users computer.
+The cloud is all about providing computing for end users in a remote environment, where the actual software runs as a service on reliable and scalable servers rather than on each end-user's computer.
 Cloud computing can refer to a lot of different things, but typically the industry talks about running different items "as a service"—software, platforms, and infrastructure.
 OpenStack falls into the latter category and is considered Infrastructure as a Service (IaaS).
 Providing infrastructure means that OpenStack makes it easy for users to quickly add new instance, upon which other cloud components can run.
-Typically, the infrastructure then runs a "platform" upon which a developer can create software applications which are delivered to the end users.
+Typically, the infrastructure then runs a "platform" upon which a developer can create software applications that are delivered to the end users.

 What are the components of OpenStack?